EdwinBoos/generator-appkit/generators/app/templates/README.md

 * With "gulp taskname" you can start a predefined task
 * With "gulp" you will start the default task

+We will try to transpile and minify our whole project in es5 back by entering: ```gulp build ```

+After this, gulp has created a new folder inside of root folder named build.
+Inside of this folder we have a complete new ui5 application with all neccessary files copied, and all js files minified and translated back in es5 syntax.

+The build folder is now ready to run in the browser.

+This means now, that you can code in the root folder in es6, and then build the project, then you need to refresh your browser, and it's there.

+If you wan't to let it build automatically when a change happens in es6 folder, there is a watcher task implemented: just call ```gulp ```

 Here you see a overview of all the tasks and childtasks:

 ```